 4. Tool Storage

 Another thing that tends to clutter up garage space is tools.
 Some people have more tools than they know what to do with.
-You can solve part of this problem in the cleaning-out process that you should go through before installing any storage options.
+You can solve part of this problem in the cleaning-out process that you should go through before installing any storage options for Work benches.

 The rest of the problem lies with the leftover tools after the cleaning-out process.
 It is these tools that you must find a space for.
 Fortunately, there are many tool chests to choose from—and in many different sizes—that will store all those tools that have nowhere else to go.

 a.
 Top Chest

 Top chests can have anywhere between one and three drawers to more than twelve drawers, so depending on how many tools you must store, one chest could do the trick.
 Many top chests have the following feature options:

 - Locking mechanism

 Middle chests are typically smaller than top chests; as such, they can have anywhere between one and six drawers.
 They come with the option of having handles and a locking system, but not wheels.
 This will be a good tool chest for you if you do not have that many tools to store.